ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 The form collects the following information:
 - Company name and full address
 - The VAT number of your company (EU only)
-- Contact email addresses for receiving the download link for the add-on file, updates and other non invoice related information
+- Contact email addresses for receiving the download link for the license file, updates and other non invoice related information
 - List of license groups and maximum members in the following format (see '[How license groups work](#6-how-license-groups-work)' for details):
   - Domain the license group is located in
     - If the group exists on-prem only, or is synchronized with Entra ID: The DNS domain name of your on-prem Active Directory (which can be different from your mail domain), for example 'internal.corp.example.com'